MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ## Text/CSV by Example

-*Text/CSV By Example* in Power Query is a generally available feature in Power BI Desktop.
+*Text/CSV By Example* in Power Query is a generally available feature in Power BI Desktop and Power Query online.
 When you use the Text/CSV connector, you'll see an option to **Extract Table Using Examples** on the bottom-left corner of the navigator.

 ![Using the Extract Table Using Examples option.](./media/text-csv/extract-table-using-examples.png)